-2Set up candies in a series of bowls (or I have an over-sized 1/4 cup sized ice cube tray that I found was ideal for this) and sort out your candies to be ready for easy assembly: Candy Corn, and then sort the Sour Patch Kids into separate containers by colors (It makes it easier to give your penguins matching feet), pull out the color of M&M's that you have chosen for your graduation cap buttons (if they don't have your school color, then use a brown one to match the color of the cap).
+2Set up candies in a series of bowls (or I have an over-sized 1/4 cup-sized ice cube tray that I found was ideal for this) and sort out your candies to be ready for easy assembly: candy corn, and then sort the Sour Patch Kids into separate containers by colors (It makes it easier to give your penguins matching feet), pull out the color of M&M's that you have chosen for your graduation cap buttons (if they don't have your school color then use a brown one to match the color of the cap).
 Open 24 of the Ghiradelli squares and place them in a stack to the side.
-Open your peanut butter cups (if you see peanut butter showing through you can dab some of your Candy Quick Chocolate on it with a toothpick).
+Open your peanut butter cups (if you see peanut butter showing through you can dab some of your candy quick chocolate on it with a toothpick).

 4When all 24 are affixed, then you can pipe on the "tassle" with the icing of your choice.
 I liked putting the point of the "cap" to the front of the penguin, so I put the "tassle" on by dabbing at the middle and drawing a line just to the right of the point that would be in the front.
 I let it dangle a little over the edge so that a drip would go down and dry just a bit below the edge of the chocolate (ideally lol).
-While it is still wet, put your M&M (m side down) on the icing in the center to form your cap button.
-When you are done with these let them set to firm up, and turn back to the penguin bodies.
+While it is still wet, put your M&M (M side down) on the icing in the center to form your cap button.
+When you are done with these let them set to firm up and turn back to the penguin bodies.

 7Bake the cake according to package directions, let cool and frost with white icing.

 8Roll the edges of the icing in the colored sugar sprinkles.